Last updated December 10, 2021

 The other big thing we're looking for in a travel insurance policy is health care.

-At first, most of us will be traveling domestically because so many foreign countries aren't letting Americans in.
-And if you're traveling domestically, your existing health insurance probably covers you.
+If you're traveling domestically, your existing health insurance probably covers you.
 (Check to make sure.)
 But if you don't have health insurance at home, or if you need it to be better, you can always augment your coverage with travel insurance.

 Watch out for capped maximum payouts, too.
 Covid-19 can linger in your system, causing havoc for weeks and even months, so you want to make sure your coverage would provide enough funds for an extended medical stay, should that be necessary.
+Thankfully, the cap for that type of assistance has risen over the course of the pandemic from an average of $1000 to $3000 to $4000.

 A few other questions that have arisen during the Covid-19 pandemic: